-From Eqs.~(\ref{lambda_above}), (\ref{lambda_below}), (\ref{J})-(\ref{below}) we estimated the amplitudes $V^{max,1/2}_\omega$~(\ref{V_omeg_est}), (\ref{V_omeg_est_2}) in an exact form in the different regimes: above the viscoelastic resonance ($\omega>2\omega_c$) for the wide [$W \gg 1/\mu (\omega_c)$], the medium [$1/\nu (\omega_c) \ll W \ll 1/\mu (\omega_c) $], and the narrow [$W \ll 1/\nu (\omega_c) $] samples as well as below the viscoelastic resonance ($\omega<2\omega_c$) for the wide [$W \gg 1/\mu (\omega_c)$] and the narrow [$W \ll 1/\mu (\omega_c)$] samples.
-We do not show all resulting formulas for $V^{max,1/2}_\omega$ in all these cases because of their cumbersomeness.
-We present only the result for the most interesting regime: above the viscoelastic resonance, $\omega>2\omega_c \gg 1/\tau_2$, and for the medium sample width, $1/\nu \ll W \ll 1/\mu $, when the magnetooscillations acquire irregular shape [see Fig.~2(b) in the main text and Fig.~S4(C)].
-Far from the magnetosonic resonances~(\ref{c}) the velocity amplitudes~(\ref{V_omeg_est}) and (\ref{V_omeg_est_2}) in this regimes take the form:
+We do not present all the resulting formulas for $V^{max,1/2}_\omega$ for these cases because of their cumbersomeness.
+Let us discuss in detail only the result for the most interesting regime: above the viscoelastic resonance, $\omega>2\omega_c \gg 1/\tau_2$, for the medium sample width, $1/\nu \ll W \ll 1/\mu $, when the magnetooscillations acquire irregular shape [see ~S5].
+In this case and far from the magnetosonic resonances~(\ref{c}), the velocity amplitudes~(\ref{V_omeg_est}) and (\ref{V_omeg_est_2}) in this regimes take the form:

 where